 - Stackoverflow – obtain badges based on sharing answers and users’ feedback:

 - Fitbit – healthy habits, walk, run, burn calories:

 - Grammarly – write more content, and excel:

-Besides the fun aspects and embedding colour into our lives, Gamification urges for taking actions and face obstacles, while emphasizing the challenging sides.
+Besides the fun aspects and embedding colour into our lives, Gamification urges us to take action and face obstacles, while emphasizing the challenging sides.

 Failure is not something to dread of; missing a goal is a trigger for corrective actions.

-Can we take Gamification concepts out from the digital world?
+Can we take Gamification concepts out of the digital world?
 Is it possible to adopt them in the business world?

-In some cases, it can be a useful idea.
-Here’s how I applied Gamification concepts in an intricate business situation.
+Well, I thought it can be a useful idea; here’s how I applied Gamification concepts in an intricate business situation.

 I was taking a substantial part in a stern negotiation process.
 The process was tedious; it was an intense negotiation with discussions twice a week.
 For me, it was crucial; had the negotiation failed, I could have lost my job.
 You can imagine the pressure, which impacted my overall mood.

 During these discussions, I was trying to find ways to bypass the hurdles and hindrances the other side posed, but my mind was blocked.